murugeshen/Ecommerce/inventory-example/README.md

 instances of the sellable-inventory-calculator starting.
 The two separate instances allows you to test the forwarding of the request from an instance that does not have the {Location, SKU} in its local State Store to an instance that does have it.

-Further details about this project can be found at:
-Follow the instructions at https://sleeplessinslc.blogspot.com